Are Records of an Active Criminal Investigation Public in Florida?

 The exemption is narrow; the access right is broad

 Article I, section 24 of the Florida Constitution gives every person the right to inspect or copy any public record.
-The active criminal investigative information exemption is one of the carve-outs from that right.
-Florida courts read access broadly and read the exemption narrowly.
-The agency carries the burden of proving the exemption applies.
-The Fourth District in Christy v.
+The active criminal investigative information exemption is a carve-out from that right.
+Florida courts read access broadly.
+They read the exemption narrowly.
+The agency has to prove the exemption applies.
+The Fourth District put it plainly in Christy v.
 Palm Beach County Sheriff's Office, 698 So.
 2d 1365 (Fla.
-4th DCA 1997), put it directly: the exemption is not intended to keep criminal files closed forever.
+4th DCA 1997).
+The exemption is not meant to keep criminal files closed forever.

 The two-part test under §119.071(2)(c)1.

-Section 119.071(2)(c)1. exempts two categories of records: active criminal investigative information and active criminal intelligence information.
-Both prongs (active AND criminal-investigative-or-intelligence) must hold.
-If either prong fails, the exemption does not apply.
+Section 119.071(2)(c)1. exempts two kinds of records.
+Active criminal investigative information.
+And active criminal intelligence information.
+Both parts must hold.
+The matter must be active.
+AND the record must be criminal-investigative or criminal-intelligence in kind.
+If either part fails, the exemption does not apply.

 Active

 Section 119.011(3)(d) defines active.
-For investigative information, the investigation must be continuing with a reasonable, good faith anticipation of securing an arrest or prosecution in the foreseeable future.
-For intelligence information, intelligence gathering must be in progress with a reasonable, good faith belief it will lead to detection of ongoing or anticipated criminal activity.
-Records also remain active while directly related to a pending prosecution or direct appeal.
+For an investigation, the case must still be going.
+The agency must have a real, good-faith hope of an arrest or charges in the near future.
+For intel work, the gathering must be underway.
+The agency must have a real, good-faith belief it will lead to finding ongoing or planned crime.
+Records also stay active while tied to a pending case or direct appeal.

 Criminal investigative or criminal intelligence

-Even if the matter is active, the information itself must fit one of the two statutory categories.
+Even if the matter is active, the record must fit one of two boxes.
 Section 119.011(3)(b) defines criminal investigative information.
 Section 119.011(3)(a) defines criminal intelligence information.
-Information that does not fit either definition is not exempt under this provision, regardless of how active the matter is.
+A record that fits neither box is not exempt under this rule.
+It does not matter how active the matter is.

 What criminal investigative information means

-Section 119.011(3)(b) defines criminal investigative information as information about an identifiable person or group, compiled by a criminal justice agency in the course of conducting a criminal investigation of a specific act or omission.
-Examples include investigator narrative reports, witness statements, lab and forensic test results, informant reports, and surveillance.
+Section 119.011(3)(b) defines criminal investigative information.
+It means records about a known person or group.
+A criminal justice agency must compile them.
+They must be made while the agency is looking into a specific act or omission.
+Examples include investigator narratives, witness statements, lab and forensic test results, informant reports, and surveillance.

 What criminal intelligence information means

-Section 119.011(3)(a) defines criminal intelligence information as information about an identifiable person or group, collected by a criminal justice agency to anticipate, prevent, or monitor possible criminal activity.
-Gang files and surveillance products focused on prevention rather than a specific charged act are the textbook examples.
+Section 119.011(3)(a) defines criminal intelligence information.
+It means records about a known person or group.
+A criminal justice agency must collect them to predict, prevent, or watch for possible criminal activity.
+Gang files are the textbook example.
+So are surveillance products aimed at prevention rather than a specific charged act.

 What active means in practice

-The Fourth District in Barfield v.
+The Fourth District ruled on this in Barfield v.
 City of Fort Lauderdale Police Department, 639 So.
 2d 1012 (Fla.
-4th DCA 1994), held that the agency must show in each particular case that an arrest or prosecution is reasonably anticipated.
-There is no fixed time limit on naming suspects or making arrests other than the applicable statute of limitations.
-Investigations can stay active without immediate anticipation of arrest, so long as they proceed in good faith.
-Once an investigation has concluded and no charges have been filed, the records cease to be active.
+4th DCA 1994).
+The agency must show, in each case, that an arrest or charges are reasonably expected.
+There is no fixed time limit on naming suspects or making arrests.
+The only outer limit is the statute of limitations.
+Cases can stay active without a near-term plan to arrest.
+They just have to proceed in good faith.
+Once a case has ended with no charges filed, the records are no longer active.

 Pending prosecutions and direct appeals

-Records remain active while a prosecution or direct appeal is pending.
-That keeps the criminal-investigative shield over the file during the live phase of the case.
+Records stay active while a prosecution or direct appeal is pending.
+That keeps the shield over the file during the live phase of the case.

 Cases barred by the statute of limitations are not active

-Section 119.011(3)(d)2. is explicit: information in cases barred by the statute of limitations is not active.
+Section 119.011(3)(d)2. is plain.
+Records in cases barred by the statute of limitations are not active.
 The clock running out also runs out the exemption.

 Postconviction proceedings are not pending appeals

-The Second District in Tribune Company v.
+The Second District ruled on this in Tribune Company v.
 Public Records, 493 So.
 2d 480 (Fla.
-2d DCA 1986), held that postconviction proceedings are not pending appeals for purposes of this exemption.
-Once conviction and sentence become final, criminal investigative information loses its active status under this provision.
+2d DCA 1986).
+Postconviction proceedings are not pending appeals for this exemption.
+Once conviction and sentence become final, criminal investigative information loses its active status under this rule.
 Other exemptions may still apply to specific items.

 What is NEVER criminal investigative information (§119.011(3)(c))

 Section 119.011(3)(c) lists six categories that are never criminal investigative information.
-They cannot be withheld under this exemption no matter how active the investigation is.
-A different exemption could still apply to specific items, but this exemption does not.
+The agency cannot withhold them under this exemption, no matter how active the case is.
+A different exemption could still apply to specific items.
+This one does not.

-2. The name, sex, age, and address of a person arrested or of the victim of a crime, except as otherwise protected by statute.
+- The name, sex, age, and address of a person arrested.
+Same for the victim of a crime, unless another statute shields them.

 This is the most under-used set of categories in Florida public records practice.
-Frame a request to call out section 119.011(3)(c) directly and the agency loses room to lump everything as exempt.
+Frame your request to call out section 119.011(3)(c) directly.
+That gives the agency less room to lump everything as exempt.

 What unlocks at each stage